PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/roblox/furniture/legacy_seet.md

 ---

 {{<callout type="warning">}}
 The following items are considered **unsupported** and thus will not receive any updates.
-If you receive a pop-up regarding the chairs having scripts, this is generally because they use a script to compensate for an ages-old issue with anchored Seats (the Roblox instance); these also **lack support for R15**.
-The issues with anchored seats have been resolved     for several years.
+If you receive a pop-up regarding the chairs having scripts, this is generally because they use a script to compensate for an ages-old issue with anchored Seats (the Roblox instance); these chairs also **lack support for R15**.
+The anchored seat issue has been resolved for several years.
 You are free to use them in your projects, although better options exist.
 {{</callout>}}

 All legacy SEET products.